'Everything is gone' | Historic Norwich church goes up in flames

 "The first thing that came to my mind is where are we going to pray?
 What are we going to do?" said Fr.
 Tomas Kalta, of St. Mary and St. Moses Coptic Orthodox Church.

-He said, he was at the church until almost nine o’clock that evening.
+Kalta said he was at the church until almost 9 p.m. on Saturday.
 Shortly after he got home, he received the call.

-Days later the damage is still painful to look at.
-For him and former pastor of 15 years, Jack Shackles.
+Days later, the damage is still painful for him and Jack Shackles, former pastor of 15 years, to look at.

 "It’s sad, I mean it’s quite sad.
 I’ve been here a couple of days now just to sort of process it," said Shackles, retired United Church of Christ minister.